Bulkemsmolen

 The Bulkemsmolen (English: Bulkem's Mill) is a former watermill located on the Bulkemstraat 43 in Bulkemsbroek, Simpelveld, Netherlands.
-Build in 1753 along the Eyserbeek river, the watermill functioned as gristmill until 1978.
+Built in 1753 along the Eyserbeek river, the watermill functioned as gristmill until 1978.
 Currently it functions as housing for a local farm.

 The mill is a national monument (nr 33588) since 1967.
 Of the original mill only the millhouse, wooden overshot water wheel, of 3.9m diameter and 1.2m width, and the mill race remain.